-Solar Batteries – We Help Homeowners Live Powerfully!
+Solar Panels – We Help Homeowners Live Powerfully!

-Over the last decade, demand for solar and the suppliers available in Shingle Springs has increased significantly.
-As a result, prices have decreased to make the city more available.
+Over the last decade, demand for solar and the suppliers available in Shingle Springs has increased.
+As a result, prices have lowered to make the city more affordable.
 For California homeowners, financing and buying options have increased at the same time making solar less of an anomaly and more of a norm.
-The more you know about your solar choices, how solar functions, and what questions you can ask, the more you will be prepared to make the right solar buying decisions
+The more you know about your choices, the functions, and what questions to ask, the more you will be prepared to make the right solar decisions.

 Solar energy is the bulk of home solar systems (or photovoltaic, sometimes referred to as PV).
 These systems generate electricity through a few primary hardware components:

 1. A panel that converts light into electricity from the sun